Astronomy in the Peak District

 |All holidays at our Country Houses are full board accommodation including evening meal on arrival to breakfast on the day of your departure.
 All of our Country Houses have a well-stocked bar serving local beers, wine and spirits.

 √ Start your day with our extensive breakfast.

 All of our bars are stocked with locally sourced drinks so you can really soak up your surroundings.

-This morning we cover topics including theories of the origin of the Universe and the formation of galaxies, nebulae, and star clusters.
-Later this evening (weather permitting), we’ll observe the night sky from the grounds of the Country House.
+This morning we cover topics including theories of the origin of the universe and the formation of galaxies, nebulae and star clusters.

-This morning we learn about the planets, comets, and asteroids.
-We’ll also discuss the possible fates of the Universe!
-After lunch we visit Jodrell Bank and on our return later this evening, we enjoy some time observing the night sky.
+This morning we will learn about the planets, comets, and asteroids.
+We will also discuss the possible fates of the Universe!
+Later on this afternoon we plan to visit Jodrell Bank Observatory, where we can marvel at the giant Lovell Telescope.
+A splendid way to round off this wonderful holiday!

 What to bring